awsdocs/amazon-dynamodb-developer-guide/doc_source/Tagging.Operations.md

 1. On the **Create DynamoDB table** page, provide a name and primary key\.
 Choose **Add tags** and enter the tags that you want to use\.

-   For information about tag structure, see [Tagging Restrictions](TaggingRestrictions.md)\.
+   For information about tag structure, see [Tagging Restrictions in DynamoDB](TaggingRestrictions.md)\.

-   For more information about creating tables, see [Basic Operations for Tables](WorkingWithTables.Basics.md)\.
+   For more information about creating tables, see [Basic Operations on DynamoDB Tables](WorkingWithTables.Basics.md)\.

 **To tag existing resources \(console\)**